FreeLanguageTools/vocabsieve/README.md

 At this time, there are no packages for other distributions.
 If you are able to create packages for them, please tell me!

+The easiest method is to download an AppImage from for a release from the Releases tab on the right.
+You may also download an AppImage for a nightly build on the [CI artifacts page](https://ci.appveyor.com/project/1over137/vocabsieve/build/artifacts).

-In the meantime, users should simply use `pip3` to install VocabSieve: `pip3 install --user vocabsieve`.
+Alternatively, users should simply use `pip3` to install VocabSieve: `pip3 install --user vocabsieve`.
 Depends on your system, you may need to install `gcc` and `liblzo2` with headers.

+Ubuntu: `apt install liblzo2-dev zlib1g-dev python3-pip python3-pyqt5`, then `pip3 install --user vocabsieve`

 This should install an executable and a desktop icon and behave like any other GUI application you may have.

 </details>

 ## Development
 To run from source, simply use `pip3 -r requirements.txt` and then `python3 vocabsieve.py`.

-Alternatively, you can also install a live version to your python package library with `pip3 install .` (Add --user if there is a permission error)

 For debugging purposes, set the environmental variable `VOCABSIEVE_DEBUG` to any value.
 This will create a separate profile (settings and databases for records and dictionaries) so you may perform tests without affecting your normal profile.
 For each different value of `VOCABSIEVE_DEBUG`, a separate profile is generated.
 This can be any number or string.

 Pull requests are welcome!
-If you want to implement a significant feature, be sure to first ask by creating an issue so that no effort is wasting on doing the same work twice.
+If you want to implement a significant feature, be sure to first ask by creating an issue so that no effort is wasted on doing the same work twice.

 ## API documentation
 If you want to leverage VocabSieve to build your own plugins/apps, you can refer to the [API Documentation](API.md).